 About me

 I am a sociologist and an Associate Professor at the London School of Economics (Dept of Methodology).
-The key question animating my research is: How do economic risk and uncertainty permeate and shape people’s subjectivities, gendered practices, and social relationships in the institutions of work and family?
+My research primarily draws on qualitative methods using interviews, observations, and textual data.
+The key question animating my research is: How do economic risk and uncertainty permeate and shape people’s gendered practices, subjectivities, and social relationships in the institutions of work and family?
+In my first book Crunch Time: How Married Couples Confront Unemployment (University of California Press, 2020) I zoomed in on how unemployment catalyses the gendered organisation of family life.
+In ongoing work, I examine how job loss might function as a spur shaping who stays in, and who leaves, an occupation.